Table of contents

 - use AWS’s CloudFront for denial of service blocking

-- implement business continuity and disaster recovery provisions to protect against data loss or corruption.
+- annually test business continuity and disaster recovery to protect against data loss or corruption.

 Email the DAP team at DAPInternal@hpw.qld.gov.au if you require additional information on security approaches and controls.

-Expert advice received during the market engagement and procurement process indicated that without the foundation capability of archival management and control, we can’t manage and control the digital preservation capability, integration and automated workflows.
-We need the system to manage records first.
+Expert advice received during the market engagement and procurement process indicated that without the foundation capability of archival management and control, we couldn't manage and control the digital preservation capability, integration and automated workflows.
+We needed the system to manage records first.

 The DAP Board, as the most senior governance authority for the program, considered this market advice and endorsed implementing the archival management and control first to reduce project risk and complexity, and to give the program a higher chance of success.